-The original Turing eXtender Language was designed by Charles Halpern-Hamu and the author at the University of Toronto in 1985, and the first practical implementations were developed by Ian Carmichael and Eric Promislow at Queen's University between 1986 and 1988.
-The modern TXL language was designed and implemented by the author at GMD Karlsruhe and Queen's University between 1990 and 1995.
-Andrew Malton developed the formal semantics of TXL at Queen's University in 1993.
-Development of TXL has been funded by the Natural Sciences and Engineering Research Council of Canada, Communications and Information Technology Ontario, ESPRIT project REX, GMD Karlsruhe, the University of Toronto and Queen's University.
+The original Turing eXtender Language [28] was designed by Charles Halpern-Hamu and the author at the University of Toronto in 1985, and the first practical implementations were developed by Eric Promislow [44] and Ian Carmichael [16] at Queen's University between 1986 and 1990.
+The modern TXL language [18] was designed and implemented by the author at GMD Karlsruhe and Queen's University between 1990 and 1995.
+Andrew Malton developed the formal semantics of TXL[35] at Queen's University in 1993.
+Development of TXL has been funded by the Natural Sciences and Engineering Research Council of Canada, Communications and Information Technology Ontario, ESPRIT project REX, GMD Karlsruhe, the University of Toronto, Queen's University and IBM Research.
+This paper has been technically corrected and significantly improved by the thorough and detailed reviews of the three referees and the insightful guidance of the guest editors, for which I thank them.